-Grading.
 The class is not graded on a curve.
-It is possible that everyone will do very well, which will make me very happy.
-However, if you do not put effort into this class, you will likely not do well, i.e. you may receive a C or worse.
-If we think you are headed for a D or an F, we will try to warn you before the drop date.
-Your grade in this course will be composed of four components as specified below.
+It is possible that everyone will do very well, which will make us very happy.
+However, if you do not put effort into this class, you will likely not do well.
+If we think you are in danger of failing the class (which is unlikely), we will try to warn you before the drop date.
+Here are the different components of your grade: